Pragyanur/ATM_Java_Swing/README.md

 # ATM_java_project
- A working ATM with less features.
+ A working ATM with few features.
 GUI made using java swing